gctools-outilsgc/aurora-design-system/documentation/pages/formatting.md

 ## Capitalization

 All capitalization in the system uses sentence case.
-Titles, buttons, navigation etc. all use sentence case capitalization, which means only the first letter is capitalized, unless a proper noun is present.
+Titles, buttons, navigation etc. all use sentence case capitalization, which means only the first letter of the first word is capitalized.
+Always capitalize the first letter of proper nouns.
+Table headings and page titles should use headline style, which means the first letter of each word (with the exception of and, but, the) are capitalized.

-## Acronyms and Abbreviations
+Acronyms and abbreviations should be avoided.
+Write out acronyms and abbreviations whenever pussible.
+Acronyms should only be used if  the acronym is more commonly understood than the full name (i.e. NATO)

+Acronyms and abbreviations should always be capitalized.
+Acronyms do not require a period after each letter.

 ## Contractions